MCMA SUMMER CAMP REGISTRATION 2019

 Please note that we have included the Paypal service fee for electronic deposits.

-Each session costs $375, and if your child enrolls in additional weeks and/or enrolls with a sibling, a 10% discount will be applied.
+Each session costs $375, with the exception of the Blues Intensive and the Gig Camp which are both $425, and if your child enrolls in additional weeks and/or enrolls with a sibling, a 10% discount will be applied.
 A limited number of scholarships are available; please contact us for more information.

 Nuts & Bolts

 Our program runs Monday through Friday from 9:30 a.m. to 3:30 p.m at our studio on 279 Main Street, Rockland.
 We will be meeting in our large, newly constructed ensemble room (Studio 5).
 The day will be approximately organized as following: